jeff-wise/lulo-haskell/README.md

 lessons-learned from this project into [Elea](https://github.com/elealang), which aims to be a different kind of programming language.
-Due to its unique type system it can function as an IDL and universal data format, expanding the scope of Lulo into use-cases that range from serialization and schema definitions to data engineering and application specifications.
+Due to its unique type system it can function as both an IDL and data format, expanding the scope of Lulo into use-cases that range from serialization and schema definitions to data engineering, project management and even application design.

 This is the canonical implementation which was done in Haskell.
 There is another implementation in